nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * Words in `UPPERCASE` are the parameters.
 * Items in `[SQUARE BRACKETS]` are optional.
 * To specify parameters, such as the deadline for a task, use flags.
 Flags follow the Unix command format - single dash (eg. `-f`) for short flags and double dash for long flags (eg. `--all`)
-* Items with `...` after them can have multiple instances.
+* Items with `...` within each parameter means you can add more items within the same parameters than specified.
-* Most commands that updates a task require an `INDEX`.
-This is number shown to the left of the task as shown in the screenshot below
+* Most commands that refer to a particular task or event in the list require an `INDEX`.
+This is a number indicated on the left of a task or event as shown in the screenshot below:

  <img src="images/sketch_task_index_small.png" width="350" alt="Index Number Location">